ParticularLabs/RoutingVisualization/README.md

 ## What does it do?

-When [NServcieBus auditing](http://docs.particular.net/nservicebus/operations/auditing) is enabled, each message that is processed by an endpoint is sent to an audit queue along with some metadata about how it was processed.
+When [NServiceBus auditing](http://docs.particular.net/nservicebus/operations/auditing) is enabled, each message that is processed by an endpoint is sent to an audit queue along with some metadata about how it was processed.
 [ServiceControl](http://docs.particular.net/platform/#servicecontrol-the-foundation) will read all of the messages from the audit queue and store them in an embedded database.

 This tool runs through all of the audited messages in the ServiceControl database and uses the processing metadata to construct a visualization of your system that you can open in Visual Studio.
-The generated graph contains nodes for each endpoint and message type and draws edges between them to show the flow of messages between endpoints.
+The generated graph contains nodes for each endpoint and message type and draws edges between them to show the flow of messages.

 ![Data flow for Routing Visualization tool](./how-does-it-work.PNG)